OracularIS/mocaclient/docs/getting-started/getting-started-current.md

 ## Launch Smart MOCA Client

-- Once installed, launch Smart Moca client by double-clicking on desktop icon or search for it in the start menu.
+- Once installed, launch Smart MOCA Client by double-clicking on desktop icon or search for it in the start menu.

   ![](../.attachments/run013.png)